VasyaChelovekov/mal-bombing-detector/docs/CONTRIBUTING.md

-# Contributing to MAL Review Bombing Analyzer
+# Contributing to MAL Bombing Detector

 Thank you for your interest in contributing to this project!
 This document provides guidelines and instructions for contributing.